-During the Review Year, administrative expenses of the Group amounted to approximately RMB1,449,490,000, representing an increase of approximately RMB157,552,000 from approximately RMB1,291,938,000 in 2022.
-It accounted for approximately 7.1% of the Group's revenue, representing a decrease of approximately 0.4% from approximately 7.5% in 2022.
-This was mainly due to the Group's increase in revenue as well as the strict control on relevant expenses, which resulted in a decrease in administrative expenses as a percentage to the revenue during the Review Year.
+During the Review Year, administrative expenses of the Group amounted to approximately RMB1,638,404,000, representing an increase of approximately RMB188,914,000 from approximately RMB1,449,490,000 in 2023.
+It accounted for approximately 7.1% of the Group's revenue, remaining basically the same as compared to approximately 7.1% in 2023.
+The increase in Group's administrative expenses as compared to that in 2023 was primarily attributable to the recruitment and retention of relevant personnel to meet international management needs due to the continuous expansion of global business scale, as well as the increase in other administrative expenses in companies located in North America, Europe and other regions because of their higher business volume during the Review Year.
+Meanwhile, the increase in the Group's revenue basically offset the impact of the increase in administrative expenses on its percentage of revenue.